 Format each link so that the value reads correctly according to its location in the document.

-Usually you enter a link’s source value in the workbook, but it can be appropriate to create a link source on a value that appears in text in the document.
-The steps below are based on linking from a new source value created in the workbook.
+Usually you enter a link’s source value in the spreadsheet or workbook.
+However, you can create a link source on a value that appears in text in the document.
+The steps below are based on linking from a new source value created in the spreadsheet or workbook.

-NOTE: To complete these steps, you will need to use the information in the ISO 8601 duration codes section below to determine the codes that you will use for the specific values in your report.
+NOTE: To complete these steps, use the information in the ISO 8601 duration codes section below to determine the codes that you will use for the specific values in your report.

-In Wdesk, open the workbook, and in the appropriate section for the time period that appears in your report, enter the ISO 8601 code that represents that period.
+Open the spreadsheet or workbook, and in the appropriate section for the time period that appears in your report, enter the ISO 8601 code that represents that period.
 For example, if the text in the document says, "…during a period of six months…," enter P6M.

 Open the document where the period of time appears and select the text.
-Then paste the workbook value.
-The value now shows the ISO code you entered in the workbook, with an underline that signals a draft link.
+Then paste the value.
+The value now shows the ISO code you entered, with an underline that signals a draft link.